 Details about its resistance

-HEAT RESISTANCE: Marble can handle heat very well, it can tolerate very high temperatures without damaging, but it is always recommended that you use a trivet when putting hot items directly on the surface.
+HEAT RESISTANCE: Marble can handle heat very well, and it can tolerate very high temperatures without damage, but it is always recommended that you use a trivet when putting hot items directly on the surface.

 MAINTENANCE: Sealing your marble is a necessity.
 It is recommended you follow the factory instructions for your sealer, and reseal when necessary.
 Using a sealer is the best way to prevent staining.
 For daily cleaning, soapy water is the best way to wipe down your counter.
 Natural stone cleaners can be used as well, just avoid cleaners such as Windex that contain ammonia or citrus.

 WEATHER/UV RESISTANCE: Marble can be used outside, but understand it will age over time.
 Polished marble will eventually lose its shine when exposed to the elements.
 For best results, seal regularly and keep the surface covered when not in use.